Russia, China, and Journeys in Between

 With great cultural nuance, Mirrorlands thoughtfully evokes the diverse daily interactions between residents of the Russia–China borderlands, and their resulting visions of ‘Europe’ and ‘Asia’.
 It is a vivid portrait of centuries of cross-border encounter, mimicry and conflict, key to understanding the global place and identity of two leading world powers.

-Ed Pulford is a Cambridge-trained linguist and social anthropologist who has spent several years working, studying and travelling throughout China, the Russian Far East, the Koreas and Japan.
-He speaks Chinese and Russian, and currently works as a researcher at the Slavic-Eurasian Research Centre at Hokkaido University.
+Ed Pulford is a Cambridge-trained linguist and anthropologist who has spent several years working, studying and travelling throughout China, the Russian Far East, the Koreas and Japan.
+He speaks Chinese and Russian, and currently works as a researcher in the Department of Anthropology at the University of Amsterdam.

 ‘A journey into the dizzying interaction between Russia and China—from street market traders to high politics—each illuminating the other.
 A must-read to understand and enjoy the dynamic between two vast powers.’ — Peter Pomerantsev, author of Nothing Is True and Everything Is Possible